Geoffrey Tréand

-Geoffrey Tréand (born 16 January 1986) is a French professional footballer currently playing as a forward for Étoile Carouge FC.
+Geoffrey Tréand (born 16 January 1986) is a retired French professional footballer who last played as a forward for Étoile Carouge FC.

 Career

 Tréand started his professional career by playing for Servette between 2005 and 2010, scoring 44 goals in 121 appearances, before transferring to Neuchâtel Xamax.
 After Xamax's bankruptcy in December 2011, Tréand signed for FC Sion.
 He was not able to establish himself in Sion's team, making only 6 appearances (5 as a substitute).
 On 18 June 2012, it was announced that Tréand had rejoined Servette on a three-year contract.

 Tréand joined St. Gallen in July 2014 for a fee of £12,000.
 He left St Gallen on the expiration of his contract in summer 2016.

 Ahead of the 2019/20 season, Tréand joined Étoile Carouge FC on a 1-year contract.